lydialucchesi/smallsets/README.md

 ## Quick start example

 Run this snippet of code to build your first Smallset Timeline!
+It’s based on the synthetic dataset s_data, with 100 observations and eight variables (C1-C8), and the preprocessing script s_data_preprocess.R, discussed in the following section.

 ``` r
 library(smallsets)